shlok2999/SVM/README.md

 - Docker container management preferably using kubernetes

-- providing users with option to manage their deployement
+- Providing users with option to manage their deployement

 ## 3. Non Functional Requirements